ruijia-z/ruijia-z.github.io/_pages/main.md

 - [09/2022] I finished my internship at [Meta](https://research.facebook.com/), where I worked on multi-task active learning methods for e-commerce.

 - [01/2022] Our paper [Grassmann Stein Variational Gradient Descent](https://proceedings.mlr.press/v151/liu22a.html) has been accepted by AISTATS 2022.

+## Education
+:mortar_board: Postdoctor in Key Laboratory of Mathematics and Its Applications, <span class="grey">Peking University</span>, 2023-Now \
+:mortar_board: PhD in Department of Mathematical Sciences, <span class="grey">Tsinghua University</span>, 2017-2022 \
+:mortar_board: BSc in Mathematics, <span class="grey">Sichuan University</span>, 2013-2017

+## Resources
+[Here](https://github.com/XingLLiu/ImperialCollegePosterTemplate) is an **unofficial** LaTex poster template for maths/stats projects with a Imperial College theme.
+See the links therein for references.

+## Teaching

+[2017-2020] At TSU, I was a Teaching Assistant for the following courses:
+- Spring 2020: *Advanced Algebra*.
+- Autumn 2019: *Linear Algebra*.
+- Spring 2019: *Calculus A*.
+- Autumn 2018: *Linear Algebra*.
+- Spring 2018: *Linear Algebra*.
+- Autumn 2017: *Calculus A*.

 <!-- ## Contact
 ### Email